 |(Click to watch video)|

-- 198 unemployed individuals enrolled in Workforce Development Pathway programs
+- 194 unemployed individuals enrolled in Workforce Development Pathway programs.

-- 1,002 of the 1,016 parents (either employed or attending school) seeking child care information were able to enroll their child in before- or after-school programs.
+- 746 of 768 parents (either employed, attending school, or both) were able to enroll their children in before- or after-school programs through CCIS.

 Family Navigation - Work Ready

 *Ms. Smith enrolled in the Work Ready program on April 18, 2016.
 She is a single mom who was homeless and living in a local shelter.
 She had been mandated by the courts to complete intensive outpatient drug and alcohol treatment.
 Ms. Smith relapsed and was jailed for 90 days.
 Upon her release, she was required to complete an additional 112 hours of community service.
 With the cooperation of a local church, she was able to do that and maintain her court-appointed counseling sessions.
 Through cooperation between STEP’s Work Ready program and adult probation, Ms. Smith completed her community service hours and was permitted to start on her required Work Ready programs.
 Ms. Smith began her Work Ready hours at a local business on September 26, 2016.
 The manager at the business was so impressed by Ms. Smith’s work ethic that she offered her permanent employment on October 13, 2016, and provided accomodations regarding Ms. Smith’s continued drug and alcohol treatment.
 On October 14, 2016, Ms. Smith began her job while continuing to maintain her sobriety.
 This customer has been enrolled in STEP’s Work Ready program in the past but had not accepted responsibility for making the necessary changes to move herself forward.
 Each time Ms. Smith enrolled in Work Ready, a foundation for lasting change began coming together.
 Ms. Smith turned the corner and is achieving her goals.

 *Name has been changed for confidentiality.